-ABC’s “World News Tonight” topped the evening newscasts with an average of 8.34 million viewers.
-NBC’s “Nightly News” had 8 million and the “CBS Evening News” had 6.8 million viewers.
+ABC’s “World News Tonight” topped the evening newscasts with an average of 9.3 million viewers, NBC’s “Nightly News” and the “CBS Evening News” had 6.9 million.

 ABC is owned by The Walt Disney Co.
 CBS is owned by CBS Corp.
 CW is a joint venture of Warner Bros.
 Entertainment and CBS Corp.
 Fox is owned by 21st Century Fox.
 NBC and Telemundo are owned by Comcast Corp.
 ION Television is owned by ION Media Networks.